LLB

 You'll be taught through lectures, seminars and self-directed learning, but you'll also benefit from more modern and diverse teaching styles, such as blended, experiential and clinical learning, learning through the production of reflective journals, videos and reports, and learning through online or even virtual reality environments.

-You’ll take your learning outside of university with field trips and professional development initiatives such as annual mooting competitions, mock trials and debates, leading to finals at the UK Supreme Court, the Inns of Courts and other prestigious venues.
+You’ll also take your learning outside of university with field trips and professional development initiatives such as annual mooting competitions, mock trials and debates, leading to finals at the UK Supreme Court, the Inns of Courts and other prestigious venues.

 How you'll be assessed

 You’ll be assessed by a variety of methods, depending on your module choices.
-These include coursework, examinations, reports, case notes, statutory interpretation, critiques of articles, and research projects such as the dissertation.
+These may include coursework, examinations, reports, case notes, statutory interpretation, critiques of articles, and research projects such as the dissertation.

 As well as these traditional assessment methods, you'll also have the option in your second and third years to take modules that are wholly assessed in more innovative ways, such as: